liannebaff/liannebaff/README.md

 ## Hello!
 I'm Lianne 👋

-I'm a Pharmacology graduate transitioning into data analytics from a laboratory-based background.
+I'm a certified data technician transitioning into data analytics from a laboratory-based background.
 I enjoy cleaning data, creating dashboards and turning complex information into something clear and useful.

 **I'm happiest when I'm:**
 - producing meaningful work